Greece and the International Monetary Fund: 2012–2016 Extended Fund Facility

-On February 7, 2017, the IMF published a report evaluating Greece's EFF.
+On 7 February 2017, the IMF published a report evaluating Greece's EFF.
 According to the report, the program's implementation was hindered by Greece's political instability and any program would have failed under the circumstances: "protracted recession and ... rapidly falling living standards".
 The IMF said that important reforms of public financial management and revenue administration had been implemented, and the Greek government reformed the minimum wage, barriers to competition, privatization and collective bargaining.
 Imports and unit labor costs were reduced, making a three-percent deficit in 2011 a 0.5 percent surplus in 2013.
 The banking system had been consolidated, and the 2012 debt decreased to 160 percent of GDP from 172 percent.

 The IMF emphasized, however, that exports under-performed; Greece's governance indicators worsened during the program, and the debt was declared unsustainable in 2015.
-Growth, debt sustainability and competitiveness targets were not been met; growth was less than expected, unemployment was higher and the recession was deeper, Nominal GDP in 2013 and 2015 was 12 and 20 percent lower than initial estimates, which "may have been too optimistic".
+Growth, debt sustainability and competitiveness targets were not met; growth was less than expected, unemployment was higher and the recession was deeper, Nominal GDP in 2013 and 2015 was 12 and 20 percent lower than initial estimates, which "may have been too optimistic".
 The Greek government met 61 of 97 structural conditions; one was waived, and 16 were outstanding when the review was completed.

 Post-program monitoring

 Greece is subject to post-program monitoring (PPM), focusing on its ability to repay the IMF, as a country which owes the fund more than 1.5 billion SDR or 200 percent of its quota.
-The first PPM was completed on March 12, 2019; the IMF concluded that "recovery in Greece is accelerating and broadening", with projected growth of 2.4 percent of GDP due to the export market, private consumption and investment.
+The first PPM was completed on 12 March 2019; the IMF concluded that "recovery in Greece is accelerating and broadening", with projected growth of 2.4 percent of GDP due to the export market, private consumption and investment.
 Although the country can repay its debt, the fund supports more reform for increased productivity and labor-market flexibility.